 Continuing Professional Education

 NCSEA’s hosts a Clean Energy Finance annually each fall to review the major financial changes in the clean energy industry.
-Topics have included the mergers and acquisitions in the utility-scale solar industry and changes to the available financing methods for developing projects, and financing for emerging sectors such as energy storage, biogas, and electric vehicles.
+Topics have included the mergers and acquisitions in the utility-scale solar industry, changes to the available financing methods for developing projects, and financing for emerging sectors such as energy storage, biogas, and electric vehicles.

 "The course was excellent and perhaps the best CLE I have attended in my lengthy career.
 I was extremely impressed with the panels and how very knowledgeable they were.
 It was not a CLE for newcomers but for persons in the field, and I think that was representative of the audience, it was spot on.
 A job very well done.”